-Mr Anthony Dixon, who practiced at NHS Southmead hospital in Bristol and the private Spire Bristol hospital, has currently been suspended from performing surgical procedures, pending an investigation.
+Mr Tony Dixon, who practiced at NHS Southmead hospital in Bristol and the private Spire Bristol hospital, has currently been suspended from performing surgical procedures, pending an investigation.

 Patients say that they were “rushed into” invasive mesh implant surgery by Mr Dixon, who specialises in procedures such as mesh rectopexy and Stapled Transanal Resection of the Rectum (STARR) operations.

 Thompsons Solicitors is representing clients a number of clients, one of these is Avril Bleaken.

 41-year-old, Avril, from Bristol, travelled to Spire Bristol Hospital in November 2013 to undergo keyhole mesh surgery by Mr Dixon, in order to correct a bowel prolapse.

 She said that a day before her six-week review, she was rushed to hospital in an ambulance after experiencing “excruciating pain and sickness.”

 Avril underwent emergency surgery after a scan revealed that mesh had become wrapped around her bowel.